johnalison/WorkingPhilosophy/StrictWithYourself.md

 - Most important thing to learn is: We have so much to learn.
 Realize this and open your mind.

 - You should invite some to your table because they deserve it, other because they may come to deserve it.

+- Being a person who always knows (or think you do) everything is actually a form of stupidity and misery.
+  (Not a path to wisdom)